Reflections from Life at 90° North

 Sharing the Journey: Giovanni Savaglio Returns from the North Pole

-We caught up with past ET traveler Giovanni Savaglio before he embarked on a trip of a lifetime to the North Pole.
-Giovanni has since returned from his North Pole expedition where he was the official blogger and winner of a competition to “Blog Your Way to the North Pole.”
+We caught up with past ET traveler, Giovanni Savaglio, after he returned from the trip of a lifetime: a North Pole expedition where he was the official blogger and winner of a competition to “Blog Your Way to the North Pole.”
 As Giovanni said when we interviewed him, blogging extended his two-week trip into a more than eight-month expedition; in some ways, it continues today as he shares his stories and reflects on life at 90 degrees north.
 As with many things, “you get out of a trip what you put into it.”

 View a photo slideshow of Giovanni’s North Pole expedition here.

 1) 90° North: What were the surprises, highlights and experiences of traveling to the North Pole?